-Staff notation: This form of music notation is used all over the world to write music It helps us play the music of the world and the world can also play our music.
+Staff notation: This form of music notation is used all over the world to write music the stave.
+(If you have a It helps us play the music of the world and the world can also play our music.

 Staff notation has the following elements: